 If you need a bit more help narrowing down your options, read our short guide to choosing a CMMS.

 But once you’ve chosen software, how do you convince the powers that be to invest?

 Building a good business case is essential because outlining the financial benefits of maintenance management software helps get buy-in from senior executives, and leads to more support in terms of dollars and IT resources.
 But oftentimes the people who really see the benefit of maintenance software—the maintenance managers and technicians who use it on a day-to-day basis—don’t have the time to build a really compelling business case.

 Luckily, this is an easy problem to solve.
-We went ahead and created a business case to help you sell maintenance management software to the higher-ups at your organization.
+We went ahead and created a resource center to help you sell maintenance management software to the higher-ups at your organization.